- Medical Student Education

 - Increases collaboration across all divisional programs

-The following General Internal Medicine programs have accepted interns in the past:
+The following General Internal Medicine programs are accepting interns this year:

 - Patient Activated Learning System